 Erin holds a Bachelor of Arts degree in Political Science, with emphases in French and Public Relations from Texas A&M University.
 She currently serves as the Vice Chair on the Board of Directors for the Leukemia Lymphoma Society, North Texas Chapter.
 Erin is Co-Founder of The Mayor’s Race 5K Fun Run & Walk and has completed the Nike Women's Marathon to raise funds for blood cancer research and the Breast Cancer 3-day 60-mile walk to raise funds for breast cancer research.

-Jessica Moore leverages her experience serving political clients handling strategic communications, grassroots organizing, event planning and management to raise awareness and motivate people to take action on behalf of clients like Dallas Mayor Mike Rawlings, Dallas County District Attorney Susan Hawk, State Representative Morgan Meyer, Dallas City Councilmember Jennifer Staubach Gates and the Coalition for Cayman.
-Jessica’s research and writing expertise help her make complex issues and initiatives understandable and actionable.
-She is a problem solver with a sharp understanding of how traditional and online media work to best serve clients.
+Jessica Moore acts as gatekeeper of all creative assets produced by Allyn Media, ensuring all productions are on time, on budget and highest quality.
+A problem solver with a sharp understanding of how traditional and digital media work to best serve clients, Jessica leverages her experience handling strategic communications, grassroots organizing, event planning and management to raise awareness and motivate people to take action on behalf of clients like Dallas Mayor Mike Rawlings, State Representative Morgan Meyer, Dallas City Councilmember Jennifer Staubach Gates and the Coalition for Cayman.
+She was part of the team that launched the first Carry the Load.
 In addition, Jessica leads strategic public relations efforts for corporate and non-profit clients like the Dallas Mayor Mike Rawlings’ initiative GrowSouth and Trinity Groves, a multi-use development in West Dallas that includes rapidly growing restaurant incubator and entertainment spaces with apartments, hotels, grocers and office space on the horizon.